Artificial Broadcasts as Galactic Populations: III. Constraints on Radio Broadcasts from the Cosmic Population of Inhabited Galaxies: Collective bounds from source counts

 On occasion, integral source counts are reported, giving the number of sources on the sky above a particular flux (fluence) level.
 A model may produce too many galaxies brighter than a given threshold.
 We could again use a $\chi^2$-like statistic to quantify consistency between observations and model predictions.
 But source counts generally have a $\gNFluxESky \propto {\qgFluxENu}^{-5/2}$ dependence over a wide range of fluxes; in these ranges, integral source counts are greatly dominated by sources with the minimum reported flux.
 If the typical brightness of an artificial radio galaxy falls within the flux ranges probed by observations, then, the differential source counts provide a sufficient constraint.
 I therefore mostly ignore integral source counts, especially given their relative paucity, with one important exception: the brightest source constraint.

-In some models with extremely abundant, luminous broadcasts, \emph{every} inhabited galaxy in the observable Universe is absurdly bright (e.g., with megajansky spectral fluxes).
+In some models with extremely abundant, luminous broadcasts, \emph{every} inhabited galaxy in the observable Universe is absurdly bright (e.g., with megajansky \editOne{flux densities}).
 But these models are obviously ruled out because the inhabited galaxies would be brighter than any actual radio galaxies on the sky.
 I define a \emph{brightest source constraint}:

 where, for this equation, $\qgFluxENuObsMAX$ is the flux of the brightest radio source intercepted by an observation $\ObsLabel$, and thus an upper limit on the brightness of a galaxy.
 For frequencies near $1\ \GHz$, the brightest source in the radio sky is Cygnus A; the constraint then asks how many sources brighter than Cygnus A are predicted by a model.
 Of course, it is possible the lack of sources above that brightness is a Poissonian fluke, which is accounted for by using $n > 1$.
 I set $n = 3.0$, which rules out models that predict too many bright sources at $95\%$ confidence.
 This constraint turns out to be quite important in constraining a wide range of model space.